 Whether you have a week or just a few hours to explore the city, you’re guaranteed to make loads of fun memories in this eclectic city.
 From ancient royal palaces to fine-dining restaurants, there is so much to explore and experience in Seoul.

-So, if you just have 48 hours in Seoul, you’ll love this detailed Seoul weekend itinerary to experience the best of the city in just 2 days!
+So, if you just have 48 hours in Seoul, you’ll love this detailed Seoul itinerary to experience the best of the city in just one weekend!